 If you want an incredible shot of the Edinburgh castle then head to the Vennel, an alleyway just off the Grassmarket.
 If you walk up it you will find one of the most photogenic views of the castle.

 Our last stop before heading for the train station was the White Hart Inn.
 It is said to be one of the oldest pubs in Edinburgh and is also said to be haunted.
 They serve some pretty good grub, but it is also a great place to sit with a pint.
 It does get pretty busy so be prepared, but if you can handle the jostling then it really is worth visiting.

 You cannot leave Edinburgh without trying a local delicacy.
 And considering there was no way we were going to try Haggis we went for the less offensive option, the deep fried Mars Bar.
 Apparently the thought of deep frying a Mars Bar came about in Stonehaven, Scotland in the Haven Chip Bar.
 It is now called the Carron in case you ever want to visit.
 There was some discussion as to whether you could deep fry a Mars Bar.
 So the only logical thing to do was to test it.

 The result was a deliciously crispy on the outside, melted chocolate on the inside, treat.
 And I’m pretty certain it will clog your arteries.
 Word spread and the treat is served as most chippers particularly in Edinburgh.
 Although we would probably recommend that you stick at one as there is no way this is good for you.
 Still we will try anything once (unless of course its Haggis)!

 A reflection – 3 days in Edinburgh

 Have you ever visited a city and felt so sad to leave?
 Edinburgh certainly had this impression on us and not just because we were going back to work the next day.
-We hope that our 3 day Edinburgh itinerary helps you when planning your next trip, and let us know in the comments any other places that we haven’t included.
+Don’t forget to Pin our 3 day Edinburgh itinerary to look back at later!